 Take in the solitude and changing colours of the Kalahari and endless views over the desert landscape.
-We recommend joining the optional 'Bush Walk' (not included in the tour price), as this provides a fascinating glimpse into the remarkable fauna and flora that survive and thrive in these harsh desert conditions.
+We recommend joining the optional 'Bush Walk' (not included in the tour price) the next morning, as this provides a fascinating glimpse into the remarkable fauna and flora that survive and thrive in these harsh desert conditions.

 At sunrise, as the gates of the Namib Naukluft Park open to visitors, we make our way into the spectacular dunes of the Sossusvlei area.